-- ✓ Strategic priorities for the medium term that reflect the county government's priorities and plans; - ✓ Description of how the county government is responding to changes in the financial and economic environment; - ✓ Programmes to be delivered with details for each programmes - ✓ Payments to be made on behalf of the county government, including details of any grants, benefits and subsidies that are to be paid; - ✓ Description of significant capital developments; - ✓ such other matters as may be required by the CoK, 2010
+- ✓ Strategic priorities for the medium term that reflect the county government's priorities and plans; - ✓ Description of how the county government is responding to changes in the financial and economic environment: - ✓ Programmes to be delivered with details for each programmes - ✓ Payments to be made on behalf of the county government, including details of any grants, benefits and subsidies that are to be paid; - ✓ Description of significant capital developments; - ✓ such other matters as may be required by the CoK, 2010

 The CFSP on the other hand, is submitted not later than 28th February and sets out the broad strategic priorities and policy goals that will guide the County Governments in preparing their budgets both for the following financial year and over the medium term.
-It also proposes the expenditure limits for county executive and county assembly.
+It also proposes the expenditure limits for County Executive and County Assembly.

-The paper is committed to the FBAC and all Sectoral Committees for scrutiny and the final report Tabled in the House and if approved, it informs the basis of the budget estimates.
+The said paper is committed to the Finance Budget and Appropriations Committee and all Sectoral Committees for scrutiny and the final report Tabled in the House and if approved, it informs the basis of the Budget Estimates.